strues/boldr/README.md

 Upload the contents of the boldr directory to your preferred host.

-Install the production dependencies for both the `boldrAPI` and `boldrCMS` packages using `npm install --production`.
+Install the production dependencies for `boldrCMS` packages using `npm install --production`.

 Finally using pm2 or your preferred script, start the API and CMS.